akippenhan749/AlbumArtCoverColors/README.md

 # Album Art Cover Colors and Genre

-(This project is a work in progress and as such this repository is not complete)

 ## Repository Contents

 This repository contains code, data and figures for a data science project investigating colors in album art covers and their relation to different genres.
 This project was created as part of the Data Science Project Course (DS 4002) at the University of Virginia in the Fall of 2022.